nycpivot/pcf-workshop-dotnet/README.md

 ## Course Materials

-It is recommended to follow the labs in sequence, but
+Each lab is independent.
+We have attempted to categorize them according to skill level.
+Feel free to choose any lab at the level you are most comfortable with.

-### Intro
+### Introduction

 * Login to lab environment with the following details.

+		* DETAILS GO HERE...

+* To get help with any command, simply type that command without parameters.

+		* cf app
+		* cf service
+		* cf create-service

 ### [Lab 1](https://github.com/pivotal-nyc/pcf-workshop-dotnet/tree/master/labs/pcf-workshop-dotnet-core-lab01) - Beginner

-* Step 1, describes how to quickly get help for any CLI command.
-* Step 2, demonstrates pushing an app using the CLI only.
+* Step 1, demonstrates pushing an app using the CLI only.
-* Step 3, demonstrates pushing an app using the CLI with a manifest file.
+* Step 2, demonstrates pushing an app using the CLI with a manifest file.
-* Step 4, demonstrates scaling an app with more disk space, memory, and running instance count.
+* Step 3, demonstrates scaling an app with more disk space, memory, and running instance count.

 ### [Lab 2](https://github.com/pivotal-nyc/pcf-workshop-dotnet/tree/master/labs/pcf-workshop-dotnet-core-lab02-api) - Intermediate